BillyDM/awesome-audio-dsp/README.md

 - [`The Rust Performance Book`] - Tips on optimizing code in Rust.
 - Follow these rules:
   ![DSP Rules](fast_dsp.png?raw=true)

-# Math Tools
-- [`Desmos`] - Free online graphing calculator.
-- [`Wolfram Alpha`] - A helpful math partner.
-- [`Symbolab`] - Another helpful math partner.
-- [`GNU Octave`] - An open-source alternative to MATLAB.
-There is also an [`online version of GNU Octave`] available.
-  - [`Signal package`] - Signal processing tools for [`GNU Octave`], including filtering, windowing and display functions.
-- [`Curcuit JS`] - A cool little circuit simulation tool.
-- [`Russell`] - A collection of tools that assist in the development of scientific computations (and by extension audio DSP).
-It includes numerical methods and solvers for differential equations, tools for statistical analysis, and other linear algebra tools.
-It is written in the [`Rust`] programming lanugage.

 # System Tools
 - [`MrsWatson`] - Command-line audio plugin host with support for printing to the terminal from your DSP code.